isovector/draconian-results/pho.md

 #### Masks in schools

-Public health guidance for K to 12 schools has been updated to support and encourage students in grade 4 to 12 to wear masks at school.
+All K to 12 staff and all students in grades 4 to 12 are [required to wear non-medical masks in all indoor areas],
+including:

+-   At their work stations (desks)
+-   On school buses
+-   Within and outside learning groups

 ------------------------------------------------------------------------